2002Larissa/2002Larissa/README.md

 - 💻 Full-Stack Developer in development
 - 😄 Pronouns: She/Her
-- ⚡ Fun facts: I love tecnology, music and book
+- ⚡ Fun facts: I love tecnology, music and books
 - 🍃 Trying to be better

 <div>